enonic/app-disqus/README.md

-# Disqus module for Enonic XP
+# Disqus app for Enonic XP version 6

 Add Disqus comments to pages on a website.